HealthLinkBC File #42, October 2013

 - Donna Schmidt Memorial Lung Cancer Prevention Society.
 Call 250-365-0344 ext 227 or email firstname.lastname@example.org.
 Note: Kits are limited to locations in the Kootenays.

 What can I do if tests show my home has elevated radon levels?

-There are several things you can do to greatly reduce the levels of radon in your home.
-Some of these are inexpensive, including:
+There are several things you can do to greatly reduce the levels of radon in your home:

-- Improve ventilation or air flow (natural or forced) of crawl spaces, basements and other areas by opening windows or using ceiling fans;
+- Improve ventilation or air flow (natural or forced) of crawl spaces, basements and other areas on the lower levels of the home or building by opening windows or using ceiling fans.

 - Seal cracks and openings in basement floors and walls, and around pipes and drains.